 |Summer Midterm||No Admission||No Admission|

 This program has a firm deadline.
 If the program is not listed as an option on the online application system for a given semester, applicants may no longer apply for the program for that term.
 Applicants with incomplete files after the deadline will be denied admission.
 In order to apply for admission consideration for future terms, applicants must submit a new application, fee, and updated support documents.

 Graduate course descriptions for this program may be viewed online in the Graduate College.

 The Dept of Communication Disorders does not schedule individual visits for prospective leveling or graduate students, due to the high volume of requests.
-We will hold a Graduate Information Day in Fall 2020, where applicants to our leveling and graduate programs can meet faculty and current students.
-You can also contact us at email@example.com or 512-716-2624 with any questions about the program.
+We will hold a virtual Graduate Information Day on Friday, October 2,2020, where applicants can learn more about our Graduate and Leveling Programs.
+Please click here for more information.
+You can also contact us at firstname.lastname@example.org or 512-716-2624 with any questions about the program.